dgroomes/my-software/go/README.md

 * [ ] idea: posix-nushell-compatibility-checker.
 For prototypical commands (command plus string args) I don't want the noise of the Nu raw string.
 Just allow the original command to exist.
 * [ ] IN PROGRESS `go-body-omitter`
+   * DONE generate a first pass (o1-preview did a great job)
+   * Study the generated code.
+Consider changes/comments/restructuring.
+Should we omit in a more nuanced way?